 Earth bread cob oven by the sea

-Pizza cooked in earth clay cob mud oven.
 Hi All.
 I started and finished building this earth cob oven last year.
 I kept visiting a building site every day to get the clay/mud mix and then would spend 4-5 hours in the evening treading and mixing the sand with it.
 Article about how to use a local fire clay collected in the nature for building clay pizza ovens.
 So far we have cooked pizza’s, bread and roast potatoes, Mediterranean vegetables and roast lamb with garlic and rosemary.
 It’s amazing pizza’s cook in about two minutes when the oven is really hot.
 Gauging the temperature is a process of trial and error.
 I now wait until the outside gets warm before starting the cooking.
 It usually takes about two to three hours with mid-size fire.
 Am looking forward to possibly getting some suckling lamb or pig to slow cook with garlic.

 I read somewhere to test the temperature put you fist in to gauge the temperature … the hairs on the back of my hand singed immediately.
 I guess that told me it was very hot!
 It is great to have a table nearby the oven to place all the pizza toppings so that people can choose and make their own.
 The children love to do it.

-Mixing clay sand for building earth cob pizza oven.
 Treading the clay/sand.
 The base I made of local stone and for insulation laid wine bottles on their side and used a clay/sawdust slip to fix them.
 I also used insulation blocks to provide more insulation, then a layer of sand onto which I laid the oven bricks.

 This was when I was completing the insulation layer of straw sand sawdust and clay.
-Cob earth oven insulation completion.

 The finished clay cob oven

 I decorated the earth pizza oven with scallop shells partly because I live by the sea and also because I have a love of Spain and the scallop shell is the symbol for the pilgrimage route of the Camino de Santiago in the north of Spain.
 The sense of achievement I felt at completing the project was amazing.
 I had never really done anything like this before and it was a real adventure and something I never felt I would be able to do.
 It took patience and practice but I found it incredibly worthwhile.
-Cooking in finished earth clay cob bread and pizza oven.
 I have fired it up twice this year so far.
 I light a fire in the oven for about three hours before cooking.
 When the outside starts to warm up I rake some of the coals out and then push the rest to the sides.
 The pizza’s take about three minutes to cook to perfection.
 Then I put a door on to let the oven ‘soak’ a little and time for the temperature to even out.
 Then I rake the rest of the firewood and ashes out.
 Then it’s time for cooking bread rolls, the Ciabatta breads made from wheat flour and yeasts we made last time were delicious.
 Sometimes I fire it up again for a short time and then put a roast in.
 Lamb infused with garlic and rosemary with a generous splash of red wine.
 The flavors just melt into each other and it tastes out of this world!

 The first time we made Pizza I put them on a paddle.
 I went to put them in the oven … the toppings flew into the oven and I was left with the pizza base!
 I have since found out if you sprinkle rice flour on the paddle it should help with ease of delivery!
 I came up with another solution … I put a piece of slate in the ordinary oven and put the pizza base in for about a minute and it firmed it enough to slide off perfectly.
 Once you have tasted a pizza from the oven you would never buy another pizza; they are delicious!